jasonholmberg/wildfly-deployment-dependency/README.md

  1. Redeploy all applications with server running
  1. See App 2 fails.
 It becomes unavailable.

-This can slo be triggers using the deployment triggers:
+This can also be triggers using the deployment triggers:

 This seems to work fine:
 ```